SuperOfficeDocs/superoffice-docs/user-guide/en/user/marketing/work-with-tracked-links-after-mailing.md

 Reset counters for links

 Sometimes you need to reset the number of clicks back to zero.
-This would be the case, for example, after you have sent out a test message (see [Test the mailing][6]), so that your own and others' clicking of links during testing are not included in your results.
-To do this:
+This would be the case, for example, after you have sent out a test message (see [Test the mailing][6]), so that your own and others' clicking of links during testing are not included in your results. [!include[To do this](../../includes/to-do-this.md)]

 1. Select the **Tracked links** tab.
 2. Click **All links** if your link is not displayed in the list.
 If you have organised the links in folders, first go to the folder the link is in.